Tandy 1000: I/O and ports

 Tandy 1000, SX, and TX use a proprietary 8-pin round DIN connector for the keyboard port that is compatible with the older TRS computers but not compatible with the IBM PC/AT or PS/2 standard.
 Some scan codes differ between the Tandy 1000 and IBM PC/XT and AT, resulting in software compatibility issues.
-The SL/TL and later use a more directly PC/XT-compatible keyboard protocol, and the 1000 RSX used a PC/AT and PS/2-compatible protocol.
+The SL/TL and later use a more directly PC/XT-compatible keyboard protocol, and the 1000 RSX uses a PC/AT and PS/2-compatible protocol.

-Tandy 1000 uses a proprietary 6-pin female round connector for the joystick port that on the SX/TX i adjacent to the keyboard port in the front of the computer.
-As with the keyboard, it is compatible with the older TRS-80 and Tandy color computer models, but not compatible with the IBM standard 15-pin male game port.
+Tandy 1000 uses a proprietary 6-pin female round connector for the joystick port that on the SX/TX is adjacent to the keyboard port in the front of the computer.
+It is compatible with Color Computer joysticks, but not compatible with the IBM standard 15-pin male game port.
 Some DOS games do not work with these joystick ports, but those that support Tandy 1000 graphics and sound work.

-Early Tandy 1000 models use a non-standard card-edge parallel printer port rather than industry standard DB-25 printer port.
-It requires a Tandy-1000 compatible printer cable to connect to a standard printer parallel port.
+Early Tandy 1000 models use the TRS-80 card-edge parallel printer port rather than industry standard DB-25 printer port, requiring a compatible printer cable to connect to a standard printer parallel port.
 This was later changed to a standard DB-25 connector on the 1000 RL.

 Tandy 1000TX and beyond use a proprietary floppy drive cable port, that also powers the floppy drive.
 It requires a Tandy 1000-compatible floppy drive, though it may be possible to modify a floppy drive cable to make a standard floppy drive work.